mkkzero/esp32/README.md

 ###3.
 Troubleshooting:

 IF you have some warnings about "Invalid library found ...
 BLE or AzureIoT", the clone in step 3 doesn't get all sourcecode about BLT or AzueIoT.
 You can simply ignore them if you're not using BLE or AzueIoT.

+made by Mohanad Ghurab for the summer training for the IOT task in smart methods